The World of Tea

 The most popular beverage in the world

-Tea is the most drunk beverage (after water) in the world.
-Cultivated in China since ancient times, it spread to the Far East through Buddhist cultures, notably in Japan and Korea.
-Portuguese and Dutch merchants brought it to Europe in the 17th century, and Europeans brought it to their Asian colonies in the 19th century - the English in India, the French in Indochina, the Dutch in Indonesia.
+This plant, cultivated in China since ancient times, quickly spread to the Far East through Buddhist cultures, particularly in Japan and Korea.
+Later, it was Portuguese and Dutch merchants who brought it to Europe from the 17th century.
+Once this new clientele was won over to tea and its benefits, Europeans in turn introduced it to their Asian colonies in the 19th century - the English to India, the French to Indochina, the Dutch to Indonesia.

-Today, the main producing countries are China, Taiwan (Formosa), India, Sri Lanka (Ceylon), Japan, Vietnam, Nepal, Kenya and Tanzania.
+First of all, it must be said that today the main tea producing countries are China, Taiwan (Formosa), India, Sri Lanka (Ceylon), Japan, Vietnam, Nepal, Kenya and Tanzania.

-Post-harvest treatment is also essential to distinguish teas: use of whole leaves or broken or crushed leaves, wilting, drying, oxidation, fermentation.
-This is how we distinguish several major tea families :
+Post-harvest treatment is also essential to distinguish teas: use of whole leaves or crushed leaves, withering, drying, oxidation, fermentation, etc.

 - Green teas.
 Non-oxidised teas.
-The leaves, after shrivelling, are heated at a high temperature in order to neutralise the enzymes responsible for oxidation.
+The leaves, after wilting, are heated to a high temperature in order to neutralise the enzymes responsible for the oxidation.